Rwandan Alex Ruta would have been deported had the Constitutional Court not intervened.

 In this week’s unanimous judgment‚ judge Edwin Cameron said the Refugees Act was clear: delay in itself did not disqualify an asylum application.

-Cameron said while the Immigration Act determined if an “illegal foreigner” was liable to deportation‚ the Refugees Act was the applicable law to determine who may and who was entitled to refugee status.
+Cameron said while the Immigration Act determined if an “illegal foreigner” was liable to deportation‚ the Refugees Act was the applicable law to determine who may seek asylum and who was entitled to refugee status.

 Source: Sowetanlive